srinivasboga7/LSDI_GW/README.md

+## TestBed Setup

+You can use Docker containers to run multiple nodes and setup a testbed.
+A sample DockerFile is provided in the repo to help you get started. setup bash scripts so that the whole process of running nodes can be automated.
+Always remember to run the discovery node first before running any node.

 ## Future Development

 To contribute to this project, fork the repo and start creating a pull request for the repository maintainers to review and merge into the main branch.